 13. What about personal care items such as soap or shampoo?

 No. Residents may purchase personal hygiene items on commissary or they can be classified as indigent if they meet the policy requirements.
 Regardless of the situation, everyone is provided hygiene items.

 14. My grandparents/uncle/aunt/cousin is coming in from another state and they aren’t on the approved visitation list – can they visit?

 No, all visitors must have prior approval for visitation.

 No. Residents cannot receive phone calls except from an attorney or authorized by the Center Supervisor.

 16. I don’t have a landline – only a cell phone.
 Can I still receive calls from a Resident?

-Note: On July 14, 2015, ACC will change the inmate telephone system providers from Global Tel Link (GTL) to Securus Technologies.
-For information about Securus Technoligies inmate telephone system, please access the link below:
+On July 14, 2015, ACC changed the inmate telephone system providers from Global Tel Link (GTL) to Securus Technologies.
+For information about Securus Technologies inmate telephone system, please access the link below: